Celebrating the release of the book with family and

 friends at the Steinway Piano Gallery in Houston, Texas.

-Introducing. . .a new educational music book, Simplifying Chords: A Textbook For the Classroom and a Reference For the Road.
-This book is a practical resource for music teachers, piano students, songwriters, band members, music theory and ear training students; and it can benefit both those who have a background in music theory as well as beginners.
+Are you looking for an resource for yourself or for your music students?
+Introducing an educational music book, Simplifying Chords: A Textbook For the Classroom and a Reference For the Road.
+This book is easy to understand!
+A practical resource for music teachers, piano students, songwriters, band members, music theory and ear training students, it can benefit both those who have a background in music theory as well as beginners.

 presenting basic musical terms, the book shows you how to play triads